Density of group languages in shift spaces: Skew products based on Sturmian shifts

 Not all intervals $I$ lead to ergodic skew products.
-In fact, there exists an interval $I$ such that the skew product $G\skewprod_I\T$ of $R_{\alpha}$ is minimal, and but it is uniquely ergodic if and only if $\alpha$ is \emph{badly approximable}, by \cite{Veech1969}.
-Then, in \cite{Veech1975}, it is proved that skewing a badly approximable rotation by a finite group action over any finite number of intervals with rational endpoints still provides a uniquely ergodic skew product.
-However, by \cite{Chaika:14}, there exist examples of $\Z/2\Z$ skew products of badly approximable rotations that are minimal and not uniquely ergodic, with the skewing function being defined over a finite number of intervals.
+In fact, by \cite{Veech1969}, if $\alpha$ is not badly approximable, then there exists an interval $I$ such that the skew product $G\skewprod_I\T$ of $R_{\alpha}$ is not ergodic, a result which inspired the elegant characterization of ergodicity from \cite{pre:Guenais2006} stated in terms of Ostrowski's numeration.
+Moreover, as proved in \cite{Veech1975}, skewing a badly approximable rotation over a finite number of intervals with rational endpoints still provides a uniquely ergodic skew product.
+However, \cite{Chaika:14} provides a $\Z/2\Z$ skew product of a badly approximable rotation that is minimal and not uniquely ergodic, by skewing over the indicator function of a union of two intervals.

 In most examples considered in \cite{Veech1969,Veech1975}, intervals have lengths that do not belong to $\Z \alpha+ \Z$.
 We consider here the complementary case of Sturmian shifts.
-We can then apply \cref{c:dendric-ergodic} when they are furthermore assumed to be generated by a substitution, such as exemplified below.
-Note also that substitutive Sturmian shifts have been characterized in \cite{Yasutomi,Crisp1993} (in particular the parameter $\alpha$ of the underlying rotation is quadratic).
+We can then apply Theorem \ref{t:dendric-ergodic} and Corollary~\ref{c:dendric-ergodic} when they are furthermore assumed to be generated by a substitution, such as exemplified below.
+Note also that substitutive Sturmian shifts have been characterized in \cite{Yasutomi,Crisp1993} (in particular, the parameter $\alpha$ of the underlying rotation is quadratic, and thus badly approximable).